Which Robo Advisor Should You Use In Malaysia?

 What robo advisor platforms are there in Malaysia?

-While they’ve been around since 2008, the first robo advisor launched in Malaysia only two years ago.
+While they’ve been around since 2008, the first robo advisor launched in Malaysia only three years ago.
 Singapore-based StashAway launched in 2018, while MyTHEO and Wahed Invest entered the market a year later.
-This year, Bank Islam Malaysia’s BEST Invest and Raiz joined the fray.
+In addition, we now have other players: homegrown robo advisor Akru, Bank Islam Malaysia’s BEST Invest, Kenanga Investment Bank’s KDI Invest and Raiz.

 Here’s how these robo advisors compare against each other at a glance: